-806 Medical/Dental Insurance
+807 Medical / Dental Insurance

-Eligibility - The Town will contribute towards the premium cost of individual or family medical and dental insurance coverage, as the case may be, for each employee working an average of 30 hours or more per week and the following Elected Officials (referred to as "eligible Elected Officials" for purposes of Sections 806, 807, 808 and 809 of this Handbook): Town Supervisor, Town Clerk, Superintendent of Highways.
-A part-time, temporary or seasonal employee is not eligible for medical insurance coverage.
+Eligibility - The Town will contribute towards the premium cost of individual or family medical and dental insurance coverage, as the case may be, for each employee working an average of 30 hours or more per week and the following Elected Officials (referred to as "eligible Elected Officials" for purposes of Sections 806, 807, 808 and 809 of this Handbook): Town Clerk and Superintendent of Highways.
+A part-time, temporary or seasonal employee is not eligible for contribution from the Town for medical insurance coverage.